|

 at a specific time.

-(2) The Sub-Synods shall review the records
+(2) The Sub-Synods shall review the

-of Presbyteries aligned with the
+records of Presbyteries, aligned with

-same Primary Synod (Auburn or
+the same Primary Synod (Auburn or

-Westminster), as the Presbyteries
+Westminster) as the Sub-Synod,

-in their geographic region, annually.
+in their geographic region,

-If a Presbytery shall
+once each year.
+If a Presbytery

-fail to submit its records
+shall fail to submit its records

 for this purpose, the Sub-Synod